 At Fisher Career Management, we recognize we have two sets of customers.
 We do our best to give employers access to qualified students, time to make selections and we facilitate scheduling interviews.
 We also do our best to inform students about their internship or career search and try to insure students have the time they need to evaluate their employment options.
 Therefore we ask our employers to communicate hiring timelines and employment offer decisions within a time frame that gives students the time they need to evaluate those offers.

 We recommend that employers do not place unnecessary pressure on students to accept a job or internship offer.
 Exploding offers, defined as offers that require students to decide within a very short amount of time or face having the offers rescinded, put a great deal of pressure on students to make a decision before they have completed the interviewing process.
 These recommendations are supported by the National Association of Colleges and Employers.
-For more information on NACE guidelines about job offers and other recruiting practices, go to Principles for Professional Conduct for Career Services & Employment Professionals.

 Last Minute Interview Cancellations